Pench Tiger Reserve — location and key facts

 ₹1,320 + Portal fees

-Premium Tatkal: No cancellation, reschedule, or add-on permitted under any circumstances.
+• Premium Tatkal: no cancellation, reschedule, or add-on permitted under any circumstances

-Reschedule: Cancellation after reschedule is not permitted.
+• Reschedule: cancellation after reschedule is not permitted

-Nagpur is the primary access city for Pench Tiger Reserve — Turia gate, the main entry point, is approximately 85 km from Nagpur.
+Nagpur is the primary access city for Pench Tiger Reserve — Turia gate, the main entry point, is approx. 85 km from Nagpur.
 Different zones have different entry gates at varying distances.
 Whether arriving or departing, use the station codes and transport infor below.

 Pench Tiger Reserve Primary Access City — Nagpur